Utkarsh-089/AI_Movie_Hub/README.md

 ### Authentication Issues
 If users can't login:
 - Check browser console for errors
-- Ensure Lovable Cloud is connected
 - Verify RLS policies are set correctly

-## 🚢 Deployment

-### Deploying to Production

-1. **Frontend Deployment** (requires clicking "Update" in publish dialog)
-   - Click "Publish" in Lovable
-   - Your app will be deployed to Lovable's CDN
-   - Updates to UI require clicking "Update"

-2. **Backend Deployment** (automatic)
-   - Edge functions deploy automatically
-   - Database changes deploy immediately
-   - No manual deployment needed

-### Custom Domain
-To connect a custom domain:
-- Navigate to Project → Settings → Domains
-- Follow the setup instructions
-- Requires a paid Lovable plan

 ## 📚 Project Structure